Anytime Capacity Expansion in Medical Residency Match by Monte Carlo Tree Search: Introduction

 \if0

 \fi

 \if0 The following properties are desired in solving the capacity expansion problem. \begin{enumerate} \item Optimality (asymptotic): It can spend the computational time flexibly.
-If policymaker spends a sufficiently large computational budget, the method returns the optimal solution. \item Anytimeness: Policymaker can stop the computation anytime to receive a current best solution.
+If a policymaker spends a sufficiently large computational budget, the method returns the optimal solution. \item Anytimeness: A policymaker can stop the computation anytime to receive a current best solution.
 This is important given the hardness of obtaining the optimal solution. \item Diversity: The method visits and can recommend many (if suboptimal) solutions among which the policymaker can choose.
-This is particularly important when there are some implicit constraints/preferences. \end{enumerate} \fi This paper proposes an alternative method to solve the capacity expansion problem where the upper confidence tree (UCT) searches the space of capacity expansions.
-Each pattern of them has a resident-optimal stable assignment that DA finds.
-Not only UCT obtains an optimal solution given sufficiently large time, but also a policymaker can stop UCT anytime to obtain a reasonably good solution, which is important given the hardness of obtaining an optimal solution.
-We show that how a tree search method performs crucially depends on the efficiency of the tree representation.
-We characterise a good representation that exploit the structure the capacity expansion problem.

-Let us note that there have been a certain amount of studies on two-sided matchings in the AI community, although this literature has been established mainly in fields across algorithms and economics.
-In fact, matching with constraints is prominent ~\cite{kamada:aer:2015,biro:tcs:2010,fragiadakis::2012,Goto:aamas:2014,Goto:aij:2016}.
-In many application domains, various distributional constraints are often imposed on an outcome, e.g., regional maximum quotas are imposed on hospitals in urban areas to allocate more doctors to rural areas~\cite{kamada:aer:2015}.
-In addtion, another type of distributional constraint involves \textit{diversity constraints} in school choice programs~\cite{Abdulkadiroglu:aer:2003,kojima2012school,hafalir2013effective,ehlers::2012,kurata:jair:2017}.
-They are implemented to give students/parents an opportunity to choose which public school to attend.
+This is particularly important when there are some implicit constraints/preferences. \end{enumerate} \fi This paper proposes an alternative method to solve the capacity expansion problem where the upper confidence tree (UCT) searches the space of capacity expansions.\footnote{An implementation of our method is available at \url{https://github.com/CyberAgentAILab/uct_capacity_expansion}.} Each pattern of them has a resident-optimal stable assignment that DA finds.
+Not only does UCT obtain an optimal solution given a sufficiently large time, but also a policymaker can stop UCT anytime to obtain a reasonably good solution, which is important given the hardness of obtaining an optimal solution.
+We then characterize a good tree representation so that the tree search method efficiently exploits the structure of the capacity expansion problem.
+There have been a certain amount of studies on two-sided matchings in the AI community, although this literature has been established mainly in fields across algorithms and economics ~\cite{kamada:aer:2015,biro:tcs:2010,fragiadakis::2012,Goto:aamas:2014,Goto:aij:2016}.
+In many application domains, various distributional constraints are imposed on an outcome, e.g., regional maximum quotas are imposed on hospitals in urban areas to allocate more doctors to rural areas~\cite{kamada:aer:2015}.